 Before I tell you the secret to getting a picky eater to eat everything, I would like to come to your world and talk about how picky eaters eat, ie. your picky eater.
 Perhaps there are a few things you do with your kids when it comes to mealtime.

 My first guess…you might be making separate meals?
 You have one meal for you (and your spouse), and then you make another meal for your kids.
 Am I right?

-And, I bet I can guess what your kids’ meals look like.
-Perhaps something with pasta, corn, potatoes, rice, pizza, chicken nuggets, hot dogs, carrots with ranch, maybe green beans (canned-most have added sugar), applesauce ( with corn syrup), flavored yogurt (sugar), cheese, and peanut butter/ jelly (most have sugar) with no crust?
+And, I bet I can guess what your kid’s meals look like.
+Perhaps something with pasta, corn, potatoes, white rice, pizza, chicken nuggets, hot dogs, carrots with ranch, maybe green beans (canned-most have added sugar), applesauce (with corn syrup), flavored yogurt (sugar), cheese, and peanut butter/ jelly (most have sugar) with no crust?